ESHAYAT102/esyt/README.md

 - 🔒 **Clerk** - Complete user management solution
 - ☁️ **Appwrite** - Open source backend server for web and mobile apps
 - 💾 **Prisma** - Next-generation ORM for Node.js and TypeScript
+- 🔑 **DotENV** - Zero-dependency module for loading environment variables
+- 🌐 **Axios** - Promise-based HTTP client for the browser and node.js
 - 🧩 **Customizable** - Select only the packages you need
 - 📦 **Dependency Installation** - Option to automatically install dependencies
 - 🔄 **Git Integration** - Option to initialize a Git repository